Dardavy/Mandate/README.md

-This is an application built with python to calculate profit on user input every 24 hours and recalled this function with time and sheduler.
+This is an application built with python to calculate and add profit to user investment every 24 hours and recalled this function with time and sheduler.